Helen McEntee T.D. (Fine Gael) was elected to Dáil Éireann in a By-Election in March 2013, and re-elected in the Februray 2016 General Election.

-Previously, Minister McEntee was appointed by then Taoiseach Enda Kenny T.D. to be Minister for Mental Health and Older People at the Department of Health in May 2016 as part of the new Partnership Government.
+In May 2016, as part of the new Partnership Government, Minister McEntee was appointed by then Taoiseach Enda Kenny T.D. to be Minister for Mental Health and Older People at the Department of Health.

 She previously served on the Oireachtas Committee on Transport and Communications, and was also a member of the Oireachtas Committee on Environment, Culture and the Gaeltacht.